VictoriaParkes/guess-the-rainbow/README.md

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS file.

+[JSHint](https://jshint.com/) - Used to validate the javascript file.

 [PageSpeed Insights](https://pagespeed.web.dev/) - Used to generate lighthouse report for 404 error page as lighthouse was unable to load the page when used in Chrome Developer Tools.

 [Prettier.io](https://prettier.io/) - Used to format code.